SOLV-Code/PacSalmonEnvCov/README.md

 * Make it easy to contribute data and context information
 * Foster engagement with the data

-### Make it easy to access the data
+### Principle 1: Make it easy to access the data

 Minimize technical barriers!
 Source files, compiled data set, and data descriptions should be directly available in a basic and universal file format, on a low-bandwidth site.

 *PSEC* stores data in csv files and makes them available through GitHub.
 See [Software Stack](https://solv-code.github.io/PacSalmonEnvCov/#software-stack) for details.

-### Make it easy to contribute data and context information
+### Principle 2: Make it easy to contribute data and context information

 Allow for scalable effort!
 Requirements for initial contribution should be minimal, but within a structure that encourages gradual expansion and refinement with distributed workload.

 The initial entry for a new data set can be just one or two basic files: a brief description text in a *README.md* markdown file and a csv file with the series.
 See [Software Stack](https://solv-code.github.io/PacSalmonEnvCov/#software-stack) for details.
-In some cases, only the description file with links to a paper, website, or GitHub repository is added as a start.
-Over time, the entry can then grow to include R code that directly downloads raw data and generates the covariates.
-In response to questions, the README file can build more detailed information about the data and how it is being used.
+In some cases, only the description file with some links can added as a start.
+Over time, the entry can then grow to include more details (data, code, summary of analyses).

 The [DFO Fraser Sockeye Forecast data set](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/tree/main/DATA/DFO_FraserSockeyeForecast) is a good example of a well-developed data entry.

 The entry for the [DFO Ocean Science Division Data Products Group](https://github.com/SOLV-Code/Open-Source-Env-Cov-PacSalmon/tree/main/DATA/DFO_OceanScienceDiv_DataProd) is an example without any extracted data, just a description.

-### Foster engagement with the data
+### Principle 3: Foster engagement with the data

 Environmental factors interact with salmon throughout their entire life cycle, but also interact with each other, creating complex causal pathways that can create serious pitfalls for your analyses.
 We are exploring tools that help individuals and teams work through these complexities: **Ducks**, **DAGs**, and **Tangible Data**